-Messrs.
-Harry J. Cynkus and Eugene A. Iarocci also participate in the Home Office Bonus Plan.
-Under this plan, the participants may receive a bonus of up to 5 percent of their respective annual salary for achievement of the participant's budgeted expense goal (which the Company does not consider a material part of the Company's compensation of its executive officers) and 5 percent of annual salary for achievement of qualitative and subjective internal customer service survey results.
-Messrs.
-Harry J. Cynkus and Eugene A. Iarocci each received 5 percent of their respective annual salary as a bonus for the budgeted expense component of the Home Office Bonus Plan.
-In addition, Messr.
-Harry J. Cynkus received 3.75 percent and Messr.
-Eugene A. Iarocci received 3.55 percent of their respective annual salary for the internal customer service survey component of that bonus plan.
+Harry J. Cynkus also participates in the Home Office Bonus Plan.
+Under this plan, the participant may receive a bonus of up to 5 percent of his respective annual salary for achievement of his home office department expense plan (which the Company does not consider a material part of the Company's compensation of its executive officers) and 5 percent of annual salary for achievement of qualitative and subjective internal customer service survey results.
+Harry J. Cynkus received 5 percent of his annual salary as a bonus for the budgeted expense component of the Home Office Bonus Plan and 2.75 percent of his annual salary for the internal customer service survey component of that bonus plan.
 Historically, the expense goal components of the bonus plan have been achieved and 75 percent of the internal customer service survey component of the bonus plan has been achieved.